paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 From here you might set a breakpoint and start debugging via the menu bar or by pressing `F5`.
-In the event that you are prompted to select a process to attach to, select the name of your app image if it is listed. ([Visual Studio Code debugging docs](https://code.visualstudio.com/docs/editor/debugging)).
+In the event that you are prompted to select a process to attach to, select the name of your app process if it is listed. ([Visual Studio Code debugging docs](https://code.visualstudio.com/docs/editor/debugging)).

 ##### Notes